mlwenocur/logistictrainpitch/index.Rmd

 + User can modify model parameters and structure.
 + Study relationship between sample size and reliability of estimates.
 + Learn about the relationship of model structure to probabilities.
-+ Discover sensitivity of regression estimates to sample variability.
++ Discover sensitivity of regression estimates to sample variability and covariate geometry.

 ---  bg:mistyrose